What is the Reading Advice Forum?

-Our work, is supported by Reading Borough Council (RBC) with whom we have already started to build closer collaborative relations.
-This was demonstrated by the attendance of RBC staff at our Third Forum which focused on Partnerships and Networking and we expect to strengthen these relationships further in the future.
+Our work, is supported by Reading Borough Council (RBC) with whom we have now built close collaborative relations.
+This was demonstrated by the attendance of RBC staff at our Third Forum (which focused on Partnerships and Networking) and again at our Fourth Forum on Homelessness.

-Our first three Forums have covered three very different topics.
+Our first four Forums have covered four very different topics.

 To learn more, please look at the list of our Past Forums and the use we made of the information we gathered.